openshift/enhancements/enhancements/network/enable-flows-collection.md

 Both via Command-Line Interface (CLI) and Graphical User Interface (UI):

-* To provide to the users a simple mechanism to enable and disable flows emission and collection.
+* To provide the users with a simple mechanism to enable and disable flows emission and collection.
-* To provide to the users a simple mechanism to retrieve the current status of the flows' emission.
+* To provide the users with a simple mechanism to retrieve the current status of the flows' emission.
+* To provide the users with a mean to retrieve and set the flows' cache setting, which can play an important role to mitigate potential issues with a too high ingestion rate.

 ### Non-Goals